linode/docs/docs/applications/configuration-management/introduction-to-hcl/index.md

 Once your provider is declared, you can begin configuring resources available from the provider.

 {{< note >}}
 Providers are packaged as plugins for Terraform.
 Whenever declaring a new provider in your Terraform configuration files, the `terraform init` command should be run.
-This command will complete several initalization steps that are necessary before you can apply your Terraform configuration, including downloading the plugins for any providers you've specified.
+This command will complete several initialization steps that are necessary before you can apply your Terraform configuration, including downloading the plugins for any providers you've specified.
 {{</ note >}}

 ## Resources